Mixed Hodge structure on local cohomology with support in determinantal varieties: Introduction

 \begin{example} Let $m=n=4$ and $q=2$.
 The three nonzero local cohomology modules are:

-Theorem \ref{Othm} asserts that if we endow $\mc{O}_{\X}$ with the trivial pure Hodge structure, then each $D_p$ in cohomological degree $j$ above is functorially endowed with weight $18-p+j$.
+Theorem \ref{Othm} asserts that if we endow $\mc{O}_{\X}$ with the trivial pure Hodge structure, then each $D_p$ in cohomological degree $j$ above underlies a pure Hodge module of weight $18-p+j$.
 Thus, the weights of the above simple composition factors are (from left to right): $20$, $21$, $22$, $23$, $24$, $26$. \end{example}

 We carry out a larger example on non-square matrices.

 \begin{example} Let $m=7$, $n=5$, and $q=3$.
 The seven nonzero local cohomology modules are: